A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 According to a study reported in the Annals of Epidemiology, cocoa’s theobromine content helps relieve the condition.

-Researchers at the Yale University found that chocolate intake lowered the risk of pre-eclampsia by almost 70%.
+Researchers at Yale University found that chocolate intake lowered the risk of pre-eclampsiaiXMedical condition that may cause high blood pressure, swelling, and protein in the urine. by almost 70%.
 It, therefore, concludes that dark chocolate, about five servings a week, is effective in preventing preeclampsia especially in the third trimester (3).

-Chocolate is rich in flavonoids, which are known to be potent antioxidants (4).
+Chocolate is rich in flavonoids and epicatechin, which are known to be potent antioxidants (4).
 This antioxidant property helps pregnant women improve their immunity levels and combat some cancers.

 The antioxidant property of dark chocolate plays a prominent role in preventing heart disease and, therefore, supports the cardiovascular system (5).
 The darker and the higher the quality of chocolate, the better it is for the heart.

 The dark chocolate is found to enhance mood by raising endorphin and serotonin levels in the brain.
-The findings from a research study published in the Proteome Research, say that eating 1.4 ounces of dark chocolate every day for two weeks lowers the levels of cortisol hormone (stress hormone).
+The findings from a research study published in Proteome Research say that eating 1.4 ounces of dark chocolate every day for two weeks lowers the levels of cortisoliXA steroid hormone released by adrenal glands to help regulate the body’s response to stress. hormone (stress hormone).
 The flavanol reduces fatigue and reflects on the degree of stress (6).

 Research findings in the New Scientist Magazine state that pregnant women who had more dark chocolate gave birth to happier and livelier babies.